mariaciscato/behavior-choice-nicotine-analysis/README.md

 - Computation of consumption, preference (%), and weight-normalized intake metrics
 - Manual reconstruction of corrupted session data from raw time-series logs
 - Per-animal analysis using `purrr`
-- Statistical summarization (mean, SD, SEM)
+- Statistical summarization and dose-response analysis
 - Automated visualization generation using `ggplot2`

+Statistical analyses included Friedman tests, Mann–Whitney post hoc comparisons with Holm–Bonferroni correction, and summary statistics (mean, SD, SEM).

 A corrupted session caused by bottle leakage required manual recovery of accurate consumption values from second-by-second raw measurements before reintegration into the analysis pipeline.

+---

 # Running the Analysis

-Requirements
+## Requirements

 The workflow was developed in **R** and requires: